Best HR workflow with strategic insights to improve hiring, onboarding, performance, and workforce planning

 SAP stands for “Systems, Applications, and Products in Data Processing” and was founded in 1972 in Walldorf, Germany.
 Originally specializing in enterprise resource planning, they now do TMS as well, including robust features for global talent sourcing and team goal management.

-SAP has a variety of tools that can integrate with its talent solutions.
+SAP supports talent management success at the enterprise level by tapping into the four pillars of talent management: recruiting and onboarding, performance management, learning and development, and compensation management.
+They also have a variety of tools that can integrate with their talent solutions.
 For example, they have connections for common document authoring, document management, and identity management systems.
 This scored them well in the Integrations segment of the evaluation.

-SAP SuccessFactors has solutions that start at $2.18/user and has software packages starting from $1000+/package and has a free trial.
+SAP SuccessFactors has solutions that start at $2.18/user and has software packages starting from $1000+/package.
+The tool offers a free trial.

 Used by Starbuck, Toyota, and VICE, Recruitee is designed to help attract talent and automate recruiting tasks.
 Features include advanced CSS and media options for your customized career site and the ability to post to over 10 free job boards worldwide.